apache/mynewt-site/docs/newt/install/newt_mac.md

 Apache Newt (incubating) version: 1.0.0-dev
 ```
 <br>
-####Switching Back to the Stable Release Version
-You can switch back to the stable release version (1.0.0) of newt:
+To switch back to the stable release version (1.0.0) of newt, you can run:
 ```no-highlight
 $brew switch mynewt-newt 1.0.0
 Cleaning /usr/local/Cellar/mynewt-newt/1.0.0